-All lampshades are made to order, so please allow around 10 working days for us to make and dispatch your order.
+All lampshades are made to order, so please allow around 10-15 working days (2-3 weeks) for me to make and dispatch your order.

-Orders are sent either by Hermes courier, or via royal mail taking 3-5 days.
+Orders are sent by Parcel Force48, taking approximately 2 days.
 Orders are insured and will need to be signed for.

 We are happy to send you a number of samples of our linings, papers and fabric free of charge.